 The story...

-When I'm seeking pleasure to make me feel better, I know my relationship with God isn't right - sin has crept into my life once again.
-I know this is true about me when I kneel down to pray in quiet meditation.
-My desires for pleasure melt away and I begin again to experience: love joy, peace patience, kindliness, goodness, gentleness and self control - fruit of the Spirit of God.
+When I'm seeking pleasure to make me feel better, I know my relationship with God isn't right - "trouble" has crept into my life once again.
+I sense those disquieting feeling as I kneel down to pray in quiet meditation.
+These inordinate desires melt away and I begin again to experience love joy, peace patience, kindness, goodness, gentleness and self control anew - fruit of the Spirit of God.

-The only church in town will preach, teach, and work out God's Way for living the good life - its not characterized by self-actualizing and seeking pleasure.
-Walking honestly and humbly with your righteous God is the best place to be but an unrighteous man like me can't do it on his own.
-I'm with Him in Christ - it requires your belief in Him and His provision for you in Christ.
+The only church in town will preach, teach, and work out God's Way for living the good life.
+They won't suggest self-actualization or pleasure seeking.
+Walking honestly and humbly with your righteous God is the best way to live.
+An inherently unrighteous man, like me, can't live a good life out on his own.
+We must be positioned with Him in Christ by the power of God.

 Just for today...